Kenta Izumi: Party leadership

+Later career

+He was re-elected in the 2024 election by a margin of 25 points.
+On 13 November, he became Chairman of the House of Representatives Committee on Basic National Policy.
+In August of 2025, he became Representative of the Kyoto Prefectural Chapter of the CDP following Tetsuro Fukuyama becoming Vice Speaker of the House of Councillors.

+He became chair of the House of Representatives Environmental Committee in October.

+On 20 January, he announced his participation in the Centrist Reform Alliance.
+In the following election, he ran in his district of Kyoto 3rd under the party.
+He narrowly defeated Mamoru Shigemoto by a margin of six thousand votes and just 3%, allowing Mamoru to be proportionally revived.
+He became just one of seven CRA representatives to win a single member district.

 Political views

 Izumi has been described as centrist and conservative, but describes himself as a centrist liberal and progressive.

 Constitutional revision

 Regarding the pros and cons of constitutional revision, Izumi answered an Asahi Shimbun survey during the 2003 election by saying that "If anything, it should be revised."
 Another one conducted during the 2005 election gave a response by him that this ideal should continue to be shared by the Japanese people, but also that it was important to revise the constitution in line with the new era.

 In another survey conducted before the 2012 election, he responded and stated the need for environmental and privacy rights, the supremacy of the House of Representatives, and the need to enshrine the Japan Self-Defense Forces in Article 9 of the Japanese Constitution.
 One collected before 2017 had him state the need to advance the debate on constitutional revision.

 However, on a conducted one by the Mainichi Shimbun before the 2021 elections, he responded that he was opposed to the possibility of a constitutional amendment.
 In the NHK survey, he was undecided.